shelmire/workarea/docs/source/articles/add-catalog-customizations.html.md

 (You can also do this in the admin)

-Now, any time someone orders this product, they will have the option to engrave it.
+Now, any time someone adds this product to their cart, they will have the option to engrave it.
 All input from the customer is validated according to the rules specified in your subclass.
 When valid and the item is added to cart, these customized attributes are stored on the `Order::Item` like so: